-With Stress Awareness Month in full swing, we’ve looked at six plants that don’t just look pretty but also have alternative benefits when it comes to health and harmony in the house, by reducing toxins in the air, tickling the senses and helping to cut down on stress levels.
+With the temperatures dropping and that summer feeling sinking away, we’ve looked at six plants that don’t just look pretty but also have alternative benefits when it comes to health and harmony in the house, by reducing toxins in the air, tickling the senses and helping to cut down on stress levels.

 Plants help to bring a house to life and are certainly great additions when it comes to decorating tips.